-Modifying the software upgrade, network logging or saved machine settings files will make the files unusable on a device .
+Modifying the software upgrade, network logging or saved machine settings files will make the files unusable on a WorkCentre.

-The data in the network logging file is encrypted and can only be decrypted by Xerox service.
+The data in the network logging file is encrypted and can only be decrypted by Xerox service personnel at a Xerox location.